mytardis/mytardis/docs/users/basics.rst

 To share an Experiment via a temporary link:

-1. Navigate to the Experiement you want to share.
+1. Navigate to the Experiment you want to share.
 #.
 Click on the **Sharing** tab on the left of the page.
 #.
 Click the **Create New Temporary Link** button in the links section.

 .. image:: ../images/userguide/link_view.png
+    :width: 500px
+    :align: center

 4. You should now see a new entry in the **Links** section.
 The new entry will provide links to both the Experiment page and a direct download link.
 These